Reference suite — reading guide

 L4

-Per-host DAG (own vertices + transport-vertex links); global topology (any shape, cycles allowed); loop safety by explicit source routes (dst-monotonicity, INVALID_PATH on revisit); node identity; embedding examples (RC car, robot, fleet, mesh, WAN).
+Per-host DAG (own vertices plus transport-vertex links); global topology (any shape, cycles allowed); loop safety by explicit source routes (dst-monotonicity — no visited-set, no revisit ERROR); node identity; embedding examples (RC car, robot, fleet, mesh, WAN).

 08-views-and-ownership.md